hrahmed/training-quizzes/Day1/Day1_Quiz4.md

 **2.** What is the command to install a library available in the npm repository?

-YOUR ANSWER:
+YOUR ANSWER: npm

 **3.** What is the command to create a packages.json file to start a project that uses npm to manage its respective libraries (and prospectively other capabilities like scripts, testing, and documentation)?

-YOUR ANSWER:
+YOUR ANSWER: npm init

 **4.** What is the switch when installing a library with npm to save it into the packages.json file for installation in the future?

-YOUR ANSWER:
+YOUR ANSWER: --save

 **5.** What is the switch when installing a library with npm to save it into the packages.json as a development only library for installation in the future?

-YOUR ANSWER:
+YOUR ANSWER: --save-dev

 FINISHED?
 When you are done, commit your answer and submit a pull request back to the main repository you forked inside of a branch with your name as the name of the branch.